-Spider-Man Homecoming was one of the standout successes of 2017, offering a truly fresh superhero film to the Marvel canon.
-Homecoming re-energised the Spider-Man character after a plethora of outings, injecting a youthful, electric energy through Tom Holland’s outstanding debut.
-Hope was therefore high that its follow up would meet or surpass the energy of the first outing, and while Far from Home is highly entertaining, it never quite ignites or offers any difference to the raft of Marvel superhero films that have come before it.
+Spider-Man: Homecoming was one of the standout films of 2017, offering a genuinely fresh superhero movie to the ever-growing Marvel Universe.
+Homecoming re-energised the Spider-Man franchise after multiple cinematic outings, injecting youthful, hormonal and electric energy through Tom Holland’s outstanding debut.
+Hope was, therefore, high that its sequel would meet or surpass the energy of the first outing.
+However, while Spider-Man: Far from Home is without a doubt highly entertaining, it never quite rises above the raft of Marvel superhero stories now dominating our screens.

 Spider-Man: Far from Home picks up directly where the finale of Avengers Endgame left us.
 Like Holland’s first outing, humour initially threads through the High School aesthetic, with some brilliant comedic references to the disappearance and then reappearance of millions of people.
 However, what starts in the same vein as Homecoming by offering us something different and fresh quickly morphs into a continuation of the Endgame story.
 While clever in construct, this plays to an ever-growing weakness in the MCU as each film overlaps with the next, never allowing individual characters or stories to shine.
 As with Captain Marvel and Ant-Man and the Wasp, it often feels like Far from Home is simply using individual characters as a filler for something bigger.
 However, despite this weakness, Far from Home is a visual treat from start to finish, with some of the best action set pieces seen in any Spider-Man film outing.
 Much of this is achieved by cleverly taking the character out of New York, offering a fresh feel to the action while giving the character a more global dimension.